kevincolyar/tasklist/README.md

 Tips
 ---
-It is very rseful if you have macros setup for dates and times
+It is very useful if you have macros setup for dates and times

 ~/.vimrc
     iabbrev <buffer> ddate <C-R>=strftime("%Y-%m-%d")<CR>